terikon/cordova-plugin-photo-library/README.md

-The project is now supported Swift 4
+The project is now supported WKWebView

 That's how it looks and performs in real app: